 Correlation of mobility demand with events reveals three important insights:

-- Unexpected or underappreciated hotspots that require inclusion in your strategies and potentially greater investment to capitalise on demand surges.
+Unexpected or under-appreciated hotspots that require inclusion in your strategies and potentially greater investment to capitalize on demand surges.

 The ability to move beyond “we had a spike here last year” to pinpointing exactly why you experienced that spike and ensuring you can meet it again.
 Many events recur, and 85% of recurring events change location or date each time.